tpf/tprf-hugo-site/content/grants-committee1.md

 5. Amendments and Exceptions

-Changes to these rules must be approved by 2/3 of the Grants Committee and by the TPF Board of Directors.
+Changes to these rules must be approved by 2/3 of the Grants Committee and by the TPRF Board of Directors.

 In special circumstances exceptions to these rules may be made, being approved by 2/3 of the Grants Committee.